- Parliamentary Business

 Note: Where available, the PDF/Word icon below is provided to view the complete and fully formatted document

-Address to the South Australian federal campaign rally, Adelaide
+Address to Victorian Federal campaign rally, Melbourne

 LEADER OF THE OPPOSITION THE HON.
 TONY ABBOTT MHR FEDERAL MEMBER FOR WARRINGAH